Supplements and Botanicals

 Ginger

-It is important to note that in the marketplace, many ginger products contain concentrated ginger extracts, which can actually worsen nausea and vomiting.
+It is important to note that in the marketplace, many ginger products contain concentrated ginger extracts, which can worsen nausea and vomiting.
 Dried ginger root/rhizome at doses of 1000 mg per day are most likely to offer benefit.
 Ginger tea may also be used as tolerated.

 References